MicrosoftDocs/appcenter-docs/docs/analytics/faq.md

 # Analytics FAQ
 ## Is the data sampled?
-The data is not sampled.
+The data isn't sampled.
 Analytics will use all the data that is sent, unless it is sent in the wrong format or some of the known limits are reached.

 ## What is the latency between a log sent and its representation in the Analytics dashboards?
 The latency is typically just a few seconds.